-Cut test pieces with dimensions suitable for the testpiece carrier, with the longer side parallel to the machine direction of the paper (see SCAN-P 9).
+Cut test pieces with dimensions suitable for the testpiece carrier.
+Normally, the test-pieces strips should be cut in the machine direction (see SCAN-P 9) to simulate web offset printing and in the cross direction to simulate sheetfed offset.
+The direction of printing must be stated in the report.
 The pieces should be free from folds and wrinkles.
 Mark the side to be printed.